-ADMISSIONS AND ENROLLMENT POLICIES (Revised May 2018)
+ADMISSIONS AND ENROLLMENT POLICIES (Revised June 2020)

-It is understood that St. Philomena School exists to pass on the Catholic faith to children and to educate those parish children whose families are committed to the Catholic faith and a Catholic education.
+It is understood that St. Philomena School exists to support the parents in their role as the primary educator of their children in the Catholic faith and to educate those parish children whose families are committed to the Catholic faith and a Catholic education.
 It is also understood that much of a child's faith formation and moral foundation comes from their experiences at home.
-All parent(s), adoptive parents (s), legal guardian(s), are expected to respect and support the Church's teachings and moral authority as administered through the pastor of their Catholic parish.
-Documentation signed by the principal/director and parents, as well as any other information or evidence of consultation with the parents on the matter, must be retained on file.
+All parents and legal guardians are expected to respect and support the Church's teachings and moral authority as administered through the pastoral leader of their Catholic parish.